theobald-software/kb.theobald-software.github.io/content/_xtract-universal/runs-an-ADF-pipeline-when-sap-extraction-file-is-successfully-uploaded-to-Azure-storage.md

 The event trigger provides the following parameters:
 - @triggerBody().fileName and
 - @triggerBody().folderPath
-They are used as input parameters for the *Master Pipeline*.</br>
+They are used as input parameters for the *Master Pipeline*.<br>
 ![ADF_Pipeline_Trigger03](/img/contents/xu/xu-adf-storage-trigger/xu-pipeline-trigger-04.png)

 Publish the pipeline.

 ### Step 4: Run the SAP Extraction in Xtract Universal

-Run the extraction in Xtract Universal e.g. using the Run dialog.</br>
+Run the extraction in Xtract Universal e.g. using the Run dialog.<br>
 ![Run_Extraction](/img/contents/xu/xu-adf-storage-trigger/xu-extraction-successful.png)

 ### Step 5: Check the Azure Blob storage
-When the extraction is finished, check the Azure Storage.</br>
+When the extraction is finished, check the Azure Storage.<br>
 ![Azure_Storage_Parquet](/img/contents/xu/xu-adf-storage-trigger/azure-storage-parquet-file.png )

 ### Step 6: Check the log table in Azure SQL
-The log table shows an entry each for the master and child pipeline.</br>
+The log table shows an entry each for the master and child pipeline.<br>
 ![SQL_log](/img/contents/xu/xu-adf-storage-trigger/sql-run-log.png)

 ### Step 7: Check Trigger and Pipeline Runs in ADF
-In ADF you can also check the trigger and pipeline run: </br>
+In ADF you can also check the trigger and pipeline run: <br>
 ![ADF_Trigger_Run](/img/contents/xu/xu-adf-storage-trigger/adf-trigger-run.png)

 ![ADF_Pipeline_Run](/img/contents/xu/xu-adf-storage-trigger/adf-pipeline-run.png)